Please check gitlab-tutorial

 1. Go to the official repository of your package.

 2. Filter the list by searching for the version you want to install.
-For example, 14.1.8.
+For example, 18.4.1.
 Multiple packages might exist for a single version, one for each supported distribution and architecture.
-Next to the filename is a label indicating the distribution, as the filenames may be the same.
+Because some files are relevant to more than one distribution, there is a label next to the filename that indicates the distribution.

 3. Find the package version you wish to install, and select the filename from the list.